 Any athlete with COVID‑19 symptoms should rest during quarantine.
 "The important thing is to make sure they're recovering and can go back to playing their sport without the risk of complications and without risk of infecting teammates," says Dr. Smurawa.

 Dr. Smurawa recommends parents loosen up any social media restrictions to allow more virtual socialization while their athlete is in quarantine.
-He also suggests finding projects their child can work on at home, which can help keep their minds off of the game they may be missing.
+He also suggests finding projects their child can work on at home, which can help keep their minds off the game they may be missing.

 What should athletes do if they experience COVID‑19 symptoms?